Is DeFi Going to Make Banking Jobs Obsolete?

 The technology could be applied to a variety of areas, including real estate, and banking.
 For example, you could probably purchase land or a house directly from its seller without having to go through banks, lawyers, and real estate agents, and even pay the mortgage directly on a DeFi platform.
 The deed could be tokenized on a blockchain ledger as collateral and automatically be transferred in the lender’s name in case of payment defaults, in a completely seamless manner.

-Not only would processes like these run more fluidly, because there would be no need for intermediary parties it would probably cost significantly less money.
+Not only would processes like these run more fluidly, but because there would be no need for intermediary parties it would probably cost significantly less money.

 The Effect of DeFi on the Job Market